 A - Your pet will be discharged as soon as it is safe to do so.
-We do not want your pet to be hospitalised for any longer than you do.
+We do not want your pet to be with us for any longer than you do.

-Q - If my pet stays in the hospital, is it possible for me to visit?
+Q - If my pet stays at the practice, is it possible for me to visit?

 A - Yes, of course you can.
 Visiting your pet aids their recovery and hence we strongly encourage it!

 We recommend that a visit appointment is made with the vet overseeing your pet's care, so that you can receive an update in person relating to your pet's progress.
 This also ensures that all owners are not visiting at the same time, which can be stressful for the patients.
 If you wish, it should be possible to spend some time alone with your pet before or after your appointment with the vet.
 Due to limited staff availability and likely emergencies, visiting is not permitted out of hours.

 Q - How do I pay and what is the cost?

 A - Fees depend on the level of care that your pet requires.
 A critically ill patient will obviously require a higher level of monitoring and treatment than a more stable patient, and costs will reflect this.
 An estimate of cost will be provided on admit, and further bill updates will be discussed on a daily basis.
 Costly procedures and treatments will not be performed without your consent.
 Please note that full payment is usually required at the time of your pet's discharge, or time of treatment if the animal is not admitted.

 We accept all debit and credit card payments, as well as cash.
 Emergency treatment out of hours is often covered by pet insurance policies.